vega/falcon/README.md

 Crossfilter millions of records without latencies.
 This project is work in progress and not documented yet.
 Please get in touch if you have questions.

-The largest experiments we have done so far is 10M flights in the browser and ~180M flights or [~1.7B stars](#falcon-with-17-billion-stars-from-the-gaia-dataset) when connected to [OmniSci Core](https://www.omnisci.com/platform/core/) (formerly known as MapD).
+The largest experiments we have done so far is 10M flights in the browser and ~180M flights or [~1.7B stars](#falcon-with-17-billion-stars-from-the-gaia-dataset) when connected to [OmniSciDB](https://www.omnisci.com/platform/core/) (formerly known as MapD).

 We have written [a paper](https://osf.io/szpqm/) about the research behind Falcon.
 Please cite us if you use Falcon in a publication.